 - As they do things that require that information

 - Providing information for a service

 Typically someone who recognises the value in an ongoing relationship with your brand.
 Onboarding is not a one-and-done action, but rather a process of becoming better "known" overtime.

 An "onboard" customer looks different for every brand.
-Profile information may include:
+Complete profiles might include: